10 Steps to Prepare for Full-Time RV Living for Beginners

 Even with the recent migration to full-time RVing, you might find a stigma around this life that it’s a downgrade from a traditional lifestyle.
 When we shifted into RV (and boat) life, I tried to educate people about this way of living.
 However, I also accept you can’t convince everyone becoming a full-time RVer can be an enriching experience.

-If you are confident in pursuing this lifestyle, don’t let people with different goals and passions stray you from yours.
+If you are confident in pursuing a full-time RV lifestyle, don’t let people with different goals and passions stray you from yours.

 9. Follow the Unwritten Rules of RV Life